We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 FAQs

-If you’re considering purchasing a freestanding tub faucet, you may still have a few questions about what type to buy and what kind of materials to look for.
-Look for answers to these questions below.
+If you’re considering purchasing a stand-alone tub faucet, you may still have a few questions about what type to buy and what materials to look for.
+Below are answers to these questions.rs a wide variety of home and garden subjects and is known for providing information that is thorough yet easy to understand.

 It may be possible, but generally, it is not recommended.
 The way a sink faucet sits on the sink is not usually the same as on a tub, and the mounting screws or brackets may be different.
 The flow rate of a kitchen faucet is unlikely to exceed 2.5 GPM, which is too slow for many tubs.
 Given the huge variety of bathtub faucets available, many at very reasonable prices, trying to use a sink faucet doesn’t seem worth the problems that are likely to be encountered.